mmBs/NavigationDrawerSI/README.md

 ---

-Google and the Google Maps logo are registered trademarks of Google Inc., used with permission.
+Google logo are registered trademarks of Google Inc., used with permission.